jamesrharwood/thesis/data/barriers.md

 ---

 id: what-resources-exist
-title: What resources exist for each guideline?
+title: Researchers may not know what resources exist for a RG
 driver_id: capability
 ---